Wing, North Dakota

-Wing is a rural small town in Burleigh County, North Dakota, United States.
+Wing is a rural small city in Burleigh County, North Dakota, United States.
 It is part of the "Bismarck, ND Metropolitan Statistical Area" or "Bismarck-Mandan".
 The population was 132 at the 2020 census.
 As of 2010, the town has a post office, a full service station, a bar, a restaurant, a small (10-unit) apartment complex, a senior's center, a hotel, several churches, and a complete (K-12) public school system.

 History

 Wing was founded in 1911.
 It was named for Charles K. Wing, who platted the area.